quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part105_19.3.3_Precessi.md

 :p How does the position function `f(x)` work to determine the z-coordinate of rings?
 ??x
-The position function \( f(x) \) determines the z-coordinate of each ring along the wormhole's axis.
+The position function $f(x)$ determines the z-coordinate of each ring along the wormhole's axis.
 This function uses a combination of arctangent and logarithmic terms to compute these coordinates accurately.
 Here’s how it works:

-1. **Input Parameter**: The input parameter \( x \) is used as a variable in the mathematical expressions.
+1. **Input Parameter**: The input parameter $x$ is used as a variable in the mathematical expressions.
 2. **Mathematical Expressions**:
-   - `arctan` term: Involves scaling and shifting \( x \).
+   - `arctan` term: Involves scaling and shifting $x$.
    - `log` term: Also involves scaling.

 Here is an example implementation: